OGC Op. No. 10-02-05

 The first question raised by the inquirer’s inquiry is whether a not-for-profit corporation may be licensed as an insurance broker.

-BOCES seeks to have XYZ, which would be formed by it as its not-for-profit corporation, become licensed in New York State as an insurance broker in accordance with Insurance Law
+BOCES seeks to have XYZ, which would be formed by it as its not-for-profit corporation, become licensed in New York State as an insurance broker in accordance with Insurance Law § 2104.
+BOCES would be the sole corporate member of XYZ.

 Insurance Law § 2101(c) is relevant to the inquiry.
 That statute reads, in relevant part, as follows: